 In principle the strategy will be to direct higher density development to central locations, such as Epsom town centre and other local centres, close to existing services and facilities and accessible by public transport, walking and cycling.
-This will enable relatively lower densities (within the broad context of strategic guidance in Planning Policy Statement 3: Housing) to be applied to other parts of the built up area to help retain their character and local distinctiveness.
+This will enable relatively lower densities to be applied to other parts of the built up area to help retain their character and local distinctiveness.
 The Council will also encourage mixed use developments within the more accessible town or local centre locations.
+Further policies on densities will be set out in subsequent DPDs.

-3.13.3 The South East Plan seeks an overall regional housing density of 40 dwellings per hectare in order to make the best use of urban land and to encourage more sustainable patterns of development and services.
-The Core Strategy's Sustainability Appraisal has highlighted the potential conflict between the pursuit of higher densities and the environmental character of an area.
+3.11.4 The South East Plan seeks an overall regional housing density of 40 dwellings per hectare in order to make the best use of urban land and to encourage more sustainable patterns of development and services.
+The Core Strategy's sustainability appraisal has highlighted the potential conflict between the pursuit of higher densities and the environmental character of an area.
 It is therefore important that a blanket approach to applying densities is not adopted.
 Instead a more flexible approach is proposed in this policy.